varnish/hitch/README.md

 -----

 The only required argument is a path to a PEM file that contains the certificate (or a chain of certificates) and private key.
+If multiple certificates are given, `stud` will attempt to perform SNI (Server Name Indication) on new connections, by comparing the indicated name with the names on each of the certificates, in order.
+The first certificate that matches will be used.
+If none of the certificates matches, the last certificate will be used as the default.

 Detail about the entire set of options can be found by invoking `stud -h`: